cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 # Feed Your Intellectual Curiosity

-A Ph.D. is an [academic degree](https://en.wikipedia.org/wiki/Doctor_of_Philosophy) given those who expand the boundaries of human knowledge in some specific area of science.
+A PhD is an [academic degree](https://en.wikipedia.org/wiki/Doctor_of_Philosophy) given those who expand the boundaries of human knowledge in some specific area of science.
 Thus, it is a form of social recognition.
 Maybe you have a curious mind and are interested in diving deep into a particular technology.
-In that case, a Ph.D. is an excellent opportunity to satisfy your intellectual curiosity while making at least one significant contribution to humanity.
+In that case, a PhD is an excellent opportunity to satisfy your intellectual curiosity while making at least one significant contribution to humanity.
 Researching in Computer Science is particularly exciting because software technology moves faster than other areas of science.
 Every day, a new programming language is being created, a new paradigm or methodology is proposed, a new piece of open-source software is released, etc.
 The feeling of being at the forefront of such a technological revolution could be extremely gratifying.